Doilies aren't just for sitting on the table under a teacup – turn them into doily wall art using Mod Podge, scrapbook paper and canvases.

 I placed the doily onto the canvas and then rolled it out with my brayer to get it to stick.
 You'll see the Mod Podge through the doily, but don't worry – that will dry clear.
 Allow your doily art to dry for a few hours before hanging.

 Like this doily canvas art?
-Here are some other projects using doilies from my friends:
+Here are some other craft projects with doilies you might enjoy: